XRePIT: A deep learning-computational fluid dynamics hybrid framework implemented in OpenFOAM for fast, robust, and scalable unsteady simulations: Methods

 \subsubsection{A posteriori mass flux correction}

 Upon crossing the residual threshold, the framework initiates a sequence to reground the simulation in physics.
 Crucially, before the CFD solver is reinvoked, the predicted velocity field is passed to a custom C++ utility, \texttt{adjustPhiML}.
-This tool recalculates the mass flux ($\phi$) and projects it onto a divergence-free space, enforcing mass conservation (see Supplementary Algorithm \ref{sup_alg:PhiAdjustment}).
-This step is not a minor correction; as shown in \textbf{Fig.~\ref{fig:methods_fig1}(d)}, ensuring the velocity field is physically consistent before the solver begins, enabling much longer ML rollouts in subsequent cycles.
-Following this consistency enforcement, the OpenFOAM solver is run for a short burst (e.g., 10 timesteps), and the final three timesteps are used for targeted online transfer learning, which leverages the data-efficient nature of the tiered-input (\textbf{Fig.~\ref{fig:methods_fig1}(b)}) FVMN architecture~\cite{jeon2022FVMN}.
+This tool recalculates the mass flux ($\phi$) and projects it onto a divergence-free space, enforcing mass conservation (see Algorithm \ref{alg:PhiAdjustment}).
+This step is not a minor correction; as shown in \textbf{Fig.~\ref{fig:methods_fig2}(b)}, it ensures that the velocity field is physically consistent before the solver begins, enabling much longer ML rollouts in subsequent cycles.
+Following this consistency enforcement, the OpenFOAM solver is run for a short burst (e.g., 10 timesteps), and the final three timesteps are used for targeted online transfer learning, which leverages the data-efficient nature of the tiered-input (\textbf{Fig.~\ref{fig:methods_fig2}(a)}) FVMN architecture~\cite{jeon2022FVMN}.